CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 70
 ```

-So we have 70 Nodes lefts (on 377) without parents, let’s sort them and count them by .name attribute
+So we have 70 Nodes left (out of 377) without parents, let’s sort them and count them by .name attribute

 ```python
 In:  topNodesByName=sorted(topNodes, key=lambda node: node.name)